The difference between task and user story

 Make problems visible

 If we want to work with a low inventory, we need to resolve issues as quickly as possible.
 Blocking issues will increase the number of user stories in progress.
 This is why.
 If we can't work on a user story because there is an issue that blocks us, we have two choices: stay idle, or choose another task to work on.
 Staying idle is not very efficient.
 Starting to work on another user story on the board is OK, but it's not optimal.
 The optimal task to work on is a task on the very last uncompleted user story.
 If an issue blocks me from working on my optimal task, then I need someone who can resolve that issue.
 My job here is to make it explicitly visible that there is an issue that blocks me.
 Resolving the issue is a task.
 A very important task.
-Blocked user story in Scrum Mate Blocked user stories need priority If there is a blocking issue on any of the stories, our next task should be to resolve that issue.
+Blocked user stories need priority If there is a blocking issue on any of the stories, our next task should be to resolve that issue.

 How to put it into practice?